 And it proposed to agree to CRs in R3-202031 and in R3-202115, which add to the dNB-DU initiated UE context Modification procedure the following paragraph already present in the gNB-CU initiated UE Context Modification procedure.

+Interaction with other procedures:

+If the ongoing reconfiguration procedure involves changes of the L1/L2 configuration at the gNB-DU signalled to the gNB-CU via the CellGroupConfig IE included in the UE CONTEXT MODIFICATION REQUIRED message and if the reconfigurations is completed, the gNB-CU shall trigger a UE CONTEXT MODIFICATION REQUEST including the RRC Reconfiguration Complete Indicator IE to inform the gNB-DU that the ongoing reconfiguration procedure, including CellGroupConfig IE, has been successfully or unsuccesfully performed.
+In the case that the ongoing reconfiguration procedure has failed, the gNB-DU shall continue to use the old UE configuration.

 Namely, the proposals above do not impact the ASN.1.